Aluminum Alloy 1350 (UNS A91350)

 Aluminum 1350 is widely utilized in electrical and industrial applications due to its exceptional conductivity, lightweight properties, and corrosion resistance, including:

-• Electrical conductors: Aluminum 1350 is commonly used in electrical conductors due to its high electrical conductivity.
-It is used in overhead power transmission lines, electrical cables, and bus bars.
+• Electrical conductors: Commonly used in overhead power transmission lines, electrical cables, and bus bars due to its high electrical conductivity.

-• Heat exchangers: Aluminum 1350’s good thermal conductivity makes it a suitable material for use in heat exchangers, particularly in applications where weight is a consideration, such as in the automotive and aerospace industries.
+• Heat exchangers: Its good thermal conductivity makes it suitable for heat exchangers, particularly in weight-sensitive applications like automotive and aerospace industries.

-• Foil products: Aluminum 1350 is used in the production of foil products, such as aluminum foil for packaging and insulation.
+• Foil products: Used in the production of packaging and insulation foils.

-• Decorative trim: Aluminum 1350 is sometimes used as a decorative trim material due to its lightweight and easy formability.
+• Decorative trim: Popular as a decorative trim material due to its lightweight nature and easy formability.

-• Wire mesh: Aluminum 1350 is used to make wire mesh for a variety of applications, including insect screens and filtration.
+• Wire mesh: Used for various applications including insect screens and filtration.

-• Architectural applications: Aluminum 1350 is used in architectural applications such as curtain walls, window frames, and door frames due to its lightweight and corrosion resistance.
+• Architectural applications: Found in curtain walls, window frames, and door frames thanks to its lightweight properties and corrosion resistance.

-• Welding wire: Aluminum 1350 is used as a welding wire in some applications due to its low melting point and good weldability.
+• Welding wire: Suitable for some welding applications due to its low melting point and good weldability.

-• Capacitors: Aluminum 1350 is used in some types of capacitors due to its high purity and low levels of impurities.
+• Capacitors: Used in some types of capacitors because of its high purity and low impurity levels.

 Similar Alloys